drwhut/decision/docs/developer/source/the_stages_of_compilation/semantic_analysis.rst

 .. doxygenfunction:: d_semantic_scan_nodes
    :no-link:

-Takes ``sheet`` and creates a list of ``SheetNode*`` in the sheet, which have a list of ``SheetSocket*`` within them.
-Each ``SheetSocket`` has a list of ``SheetSocket*`` within them as well, to represent the connections.
+Takes ``sheet`` and creates a list of ``Node`` in the sheet's graph, as well as a list of ``Wire`` to connect the sockets of the nodes.

-When we find out what the name of the node is (by looking at the name of the node in the syntax tree, then extracting the name from the child token node), we call:
+When we want to find out where the name of something is defined, we can use:

-.. doxygenfunction:: d_semantic_get_node_properties
+.. doxygenfunction:: d_get_name_definitions
    :no-link:

-to get the specification of the node's input and output data types.
-This function in turn calls:
+This gets all the places a name is defined.
+Ideally, there should only be one definition of a name.
+If there is more than one, then we error saying that we can't pick a definition, and if there is none, then we error saying the name is not defined.

+If we know there is only one definition of a name, then we can go straight to the name's definition with this function:

-.. doxygenfunction:: d_semantic_get_name_definitions
+.. doxygenfunction:: d_get_definition
    :no-link:

-to find out all of the locations where a name is defined, and what they are defined as (Variable, Function, etc.).
-It then uses the function:

-.. doxygenfunction:: d_semantic_select_name_definition
-   :no-link:

-to select the best candidate among the potentially many name definitions.
-This allows the user to specify which they want a function's functionality to come from.

 .. note::